phetsims/gas-properties/doc/model.md

 ## Time

-In the Ideal, Explore, and Energy screens, 1 ps is equivalent to 0.4 seconds of real time.
+In the _Ideal_, _Explore_, and _Energy_ screens, 1 ps = 0.4 seconds of real time.

-In the Diffusion screen, with the time control set to "Normal", 1 ps is equivalent to 0.4 seconds of real time.
-With the time control set to "Slow", 1 ps is equivalent to ~3.33 second of real time.
+In the _Diffusion_ screen, the time control radio buttons control time as follows:
+* Normal: 1 ps = 0.4 seconds of real time.
+* Slow: 1 ps = ~3.33 second of real time.